This document provides an overview of the current B2B featureset

 Contacts are able to comment on a line item base and will have a full overview of all changes that happened to an order before it was placed:

 In many cases contacts want to be able to quickly place an order without having to navigate through multiple shop pages.
-For that reason we do not only allow to quickly create orders from listing pages: There is also a dedicated fast order form, where orders can be placed typing in names or order numbers of articles.
+For that reason we do not only allow to quickly create orders from listing pages: There is also a dedicated fast order form, where orders can be placed typing in names or order numbers of products.
 Also CSV upload and Excel-files are supported.